carpit680/openbot-docs/docs/01-Giraffe/01-Assembly/Follower/05-Assembly.md

    - Place the servo horn in **+** Position and screw the Shoulder Pan link in zero position and driving horn to the motor with M3 bolts.
    - Insert the shoulder pan pin under the shoulder pan link.
    - Place the motor inside the base and secure it using four M2.5 screws (two from the top and two from the bottom).
-   - Insert the sholder pan retainer and fasten it with one M2.5 screw on each side.
+   - Insert the shoulder pan retainer and fasten it with one M2.5 screw on each side.
    - Route the wire to robot's back where servo bus is mounted and insert the wire into the bus.

 ### Second Motor and Upper Arm